Forest Fire Smoke and Your Health

 Where can I learn more about local conditions?

-Local conditions can change quickly.
-Please refer to the Ontario Ministry of Natural Resources :
+You can also refer to the Ontario Ministry of Natural Resources and Forestry for the latest information on active fires:

 For More Information